-You will need to know whether or not you received taxable income in 2016 before filing your tax paperwork.
-The most common types of taxable income for our international population include wages or payment received from a job or taxable stipends and awards from the University.
-Generally speaking tuition waivers for degree seeking students are not taxable.
-Contact the HR person for your department if you are not sure whether your award was taxed or not.
+You will need to know whether or not you received taxable income before filing your tax paperwork.
+The most common types of taxable income for our international population include wages or payment received from a job or taxable stipends and awards from the university.
+Generally speaking tuition waivers for degree seeking students are not reportable.

 OIA cannot help you determine if you've received taxable income or not.